-The objective of this task is to develop a complete list of initiating events grouped into categories that would facilitate further analyses.
+The objective of this activity is to develop a complete list of initiating events grouped into categories that would facilitate further analyses.
 An initiating event is an event that creates a disturbance in the plant and has the potential to lead to core damage, depending on the operation of the various safety systems as well as the response of the plant operators.
-The initiating event analysis is the first task of the first element of a Level 1 probabilistic risk assessment (PRA) (refer to Figure 1.3).
-The initiating event analysis consists of identification and selection of events and arouping of these events.
-Figure 6.1 shows the important relationships between this task and the other major components of the PRA.
-These relationships are discussed in Section 6.1.
+The initiating event analysis is the first activity of a Level 1 probabilistic risk assessment (PRA).
+The initiating event analysis consists of identification and selection of events and grouping of these events.